-VLC’s developers have been working on Chromecast support for some time, and it’s finally here.
-In the latest bleeding edge Windows versions of VLC, you can stream video and audio files from VLC media player on your PC to your Chromecast.
+VLC’s developers have been working on Chromecast support for some time, and it’s finally available…sort of.
+It still hasn’t made it to the stable release of VLC yet, but if you run the bleeding edge nightly builds on Windows, you can stream video and audio files from VLC media player on your PC to your Chromecast.

 Warning: this feature is unstable.
 Some people report it works perfectly for them, while others report it doesn’t and has problems with certain types of media files.
 Your experience may vary, but this feature is definitely in the early stages.
 Even so, it’s worth trying to see if it works for you–and it should only get better over time.

 This feature is currently only available in the latest unstable “nightly” builds of VLC 3.0.
 At the time this article was written, the latest stable version of VLC was VLC 2.2.4.

 At the moment, this feature is also only available in the Windows builds of VLC.
 You can’t use the Mac, Linux, or Android versions of VLC for this.
 You’ll need a Windows PC for now.